occrg/playlists-analyser/README.md

 A tool that analyses the songs in Spotify playlists and how the features of the songs differ in each.

 ## Current functionality
-The application currently takes a single Spotify playlist and returns the Spotify IDs, artists and names of the songs within that playlist.
+The application currently takes a list of Spotify playlists and returns the Spotify IDs, artists and names of the songs within each playlists.

 ## Future functionality
-1. The application should take a list of playlists and return the songs.
-2. The application should call the [Track Analysis API](https://rapidapi.com/soundnet-soundnet-default/api/track-analysis/playground/apiendpoint_78b81b32-03a1-4044-aa46-ac17aa2528fe) to get qualities of each track.
+1. The application should call the [Track Analysis API](https://rapidapi.com/soundnet-soundnet-default/api/track-analysis/playground/apiendpoint_78b81b32-03a1-4044-aa46-ac17aa2528fe) to get qualities of each track.
-3. Each playlist will have their tracks' qualities aggregated.
+1. Each playlist will have their tracks' qualities aggregated.
-4. The playlists aggregated qualities will be visualised.
+1. The playlists aggregated qualities will be visualised.

 ## Pre-requisites
 * You have Python installed on your computer.